digital-molecules/chem-calc/README.txt

 -----------------------------------------------------------------------------------
-This app was written using PyCharm.
+This app was written in PyCharm.

 Make sure you install the 'rdkit' and 'streamlit' libraries using the 'pip install' command.
 -----------------------------------------------------------------------------------